 Koty cleared his throat.
 “She’s not looking.”
 He stood behind Jett.
 She glanced over her shoulder.
 He stood with his arms crossed.
 He glared at Perry.

 Smirking, Jett watched the exchange.
 She had never seen Koty so protective before.
-She hoped that he wasn’t as over her as he seemed.
+Maybe he wasn’t as over her as he seemed.
 It was always so hard to tell with him.

 Perry turned his gaze to Koty.
 “Are you interested?”
 His brown eyes glinted.